(800) 995-4466

 Caitlin Dimalanta is WAXIE’s eCommerce Specialist.
 She enjoys researching and implementing various SEO (search engine optimization) strategies to enhance WAXIE’s eCommerce platform Web@Work.
 Caitlin has a Bachelor's Degree in Marketing from San Diego State University.

-Topics: Zero Waste, facility maintenance, Waste Diversion
+Topics: Zero Waste, Facility Maintenance, Waste Diversion

 Subscribe to the Blog